RishiDeKayne/Danaus_Dchry2.2_annotation/README.md

 # Danaus_Dchry2.2_annotation

 This repository contains all commands run for the annotation and analysis of the <i>Danaus chrysippus</i>2.2 assembly
-This work is associated with the manuscript Singh & De-Kayne et al. ****
+This work is associated with the manuscript Singh & De-Kayne et al. 2022 [paper]

 All commands for the annotation are here:
 `Singh_et_al_genome_annotation_scripts.txt`